MeritxellAdech/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops
-ALX Software engineering  repo on the basics of shell.
+This repository stores scripts used in the 0x00.
+Shell Basics for the ALX Software Engineering program